 Boston College is Not Just for “Rich Kids”

 There is often an assumption that any top-ranked private university will be full of wealthy students.
 However, at Boston College, students from middle class and lower income households are common and welcomed.
-66% of Boston College undergrads are eligible for financial aid (source: CollegeData).
+42% of Boston College’s incoming class of 2023 received need-based financial aid (Source).
 And through financial aid consulting as assistance, BC has managed to ensure that all students with financial need receive grants, loans, and scholarships.

 Boston College has Two Fixed Application Deadlines